brpapa/recursion-tree-visualizer/README.md

 Stop drawing recursive trees by hand.

-You can use this as a utility tool for help you on recursive modeling.
+You can use this as a utility tool for help you on recursive function modeling.

 # Installation